What are Bone Caves?

 Paviland Cave is one of the peninsula's most well known sites.
 Not only were fauna (some long extinct) and flakes from flint knapping discovered here, but also it is currently the site of the oldest known ceremonial burial in Western Europe.
 The interpretation of these findings has always been strongly influenced by the current level of knowledge of the time.
 The discovery in 1823 of now extinct species associated with human remains caused a great quandary.
 Originally attributed to the burial of a woman with various trinkets around 2,000 years ago, the red ochre stained ‘Red Lady’ of Paviland was eventually discovered to be a man.
 In 2008, the dating of an associated charred bone and a comparison of the artefacts with those found at other sites now gives an accepted date of 29,600 BP (~ 34,000-33,300 calibrated years before present).
 This links it with the latter end of the Aurignacian culture of the Upper Palaeolithic.

-More recently, the engraving of a reindeer was discovered in 2010 at the inland cave of Cathole.
+In 2010, the engraving of a reindeer was discovered at the inland cave of Cathole.
 This cave art has been initially dated to about 12,500 BP from two measurements using Uranium-series dating of the flowstone covering the image.
 It is thought, however, that this could be as old as 14,500 BP.
-If so, this would make it the oldest rock art in the British Isles.
-Work in this area continues.
+Work at this site continues.

 Purpose of this Site